jinwookie/concurrent-react-demo/README.md

 ## Development Mode

-To run using `webpack-dev-server` and `nodemon`, use the below command:
+To run using `webpack-dev-server` and `nodemon`, use the belowcommand:
 ```
 npm run dev
 ```